 The increment sequence of Hibbard \cite{Hi63} with increment sequence $2^k-1$ until it passes $n$ has a worst-case number of inversions $\Theta(n^{3/2})$.
-With a similar analysis as before it has a lower bound on the average-case of $T=\Omega( n \log n)$.
-It is conjectured to lead to an average-case number of inversions of $O(n^{5/4})$ in \cite{We91} reported in \cite{Kn73}.
-This conjecture is difficult to settle empirically.
-For $n=100,000$ we have $\log n \approx n^{1/4}$.
-Hence we need to do many experiments for $n$ much larger than $100,000$ to obtain evidence.
-The upper bound may well be $O(n \log n)$.
+With a similar analysis as before it gives a lower bound on the average-case of $T=\Omega( n \log n)$.
+It is conjectured in \cite{We91} to lead to an average-case number of inversions of $O(n^{5/4})$ as reported in \cite{Kn73}.
+This conjecture is difficult to settle empirically since for $n=100,000$ we have $\log n \approx n^{1/4}$.